-Note: Entry points are shared throughout your account, so if yfou modify an entry point, the change will be applied to any other engagements that use this entry point.
+Entry points are shared throughout your account, so if you modify an entry point, the change will be applied to any other engagements that use this entry point.

 Map your site categories using code

 You’ve just finished creating an engagement for one of the categories on your website or mobile app.
-For example, cameras category on your website.
+For example, the cameras category on your website.
 You want the engagement to display on all the pages in the camera category.
-One option is to use a URL define where the engagement should display.
-However this means that you will need to manually add each camera-related page URL into LiveEngage.
+One option is to use a URL that defines where the engagement should display.
+However, this means that you will need to manually add each camera-related page URL into the Conversational Cloud.

-In the LiveEngage UI, adding the tag using quotes (e.g, “camera DSLR”) will ensure that the engagement is displayed on all pages with this exact tag (camera DSLR).
-Adding the tag without quotes (e.g. camera) will mean the engagement is displayed on all pages with a tag containing that text (e.g. camera, camera DSLR, waterproof camera etc).
+In the Conversational Cloud UI, adding the tag using quotes (e.g, “camera DSLR”) will ensure that the engagement is displayed on all pages with this exact tag (camera DSLR).
+Adding the tag without quotes (e.g. camera) will mean the engagement is displayed on all pages with a tag containing that text (e.g. camera, camera DSLR, waterproof camera, etc).

 Section engagement attributes

 Sections can be used for both web and mobile app engagements.
-Since website locations in LiveEngage are based (by default), on URLs, sections will be particularly valuable for web engagements when:
+Since website locations in the Conversational Cloud are based (by default), on URLs, sections will be particularly valuable for web engagements when: